Kansas State vs. TCU College Football Odds, Plays and Insights - NewsBreak

 TCU Stats and Trends

-- Thus far this season TCU has one win against the spread.
+- TCU has one win against the spread in seven games this season.

-- The Horned Frogs have been underdogs by 3 points or more two times this year and have not covered the spread once.
+- The Horned Frogs have yet to cover the spread this season when underdogs by 3.5 points or more.

-- TCU's games this season have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- TCU's games this year have gone over the total in four out of six opportunities (66.7%).

 - TCU is 1-4 against the spread and 3-3 overall in games when it scores more than 24.6 points.

-- This season the Horned Frogs have turned the ball over 10 times, two more than the Wildcats' takeaways (8).
+- The Horned Frogs have turned the ball over two more times (10 total) than the Wildcats have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.